Survival of our species

 Meteor Crater, Arizona

-It sounds a bit grim reading about these things, and most people naturally tend not them too much thought, but with awareness of the problems and precautionary measures, these scenarios can be mitigated to a certain extent.
+It sounds a bit grim reading about these things, and most people naturally tend not to give them too much thought, but with awareness of the problems and precautionary measures, these scenarios can be mitigated to a certain extent.
 Colonising Space is the ultimate insurance policy for humanity, and it needs to happen before it is too late.
-Leaving it up to bureaucratic, ponderous government programmes is not enough.
+Leaving it up to bureaucratic, ponderous government programs is not enough.

 edit